BartOtten/routex/EXTENSIONS.md

 ### Stage 2: Transform
 This stage is meant to change the properties of routes, which are at that moment `Phoenix.Router.Route` structs.
-The routes are grouped by Routext backend and processed per group, allowing an extension to use accumulating values within one iteration.
+The routes are grouped by Routex backend and processed per group, allowing an extension to use accumulating values within one iteration.

-The `transform/3` callback is called with a list of routes belonging to a Routext backend, the name of the backend and the current environment.
+The `transform/3` callback is called with a list of routes belonging to a Routex backend, the name of the backend and the current environment.
 It is expected to return a list of Phoenix.Router.Route structs.

 #### Flattening option values